shangzixie/my_knowledge_dictionary/4_操作系统相关/process_and_thread.2.md

 ## Problem #2: Switching Between Processes

-if a process isrunning on the CPU, this by definition means the OS isnotrunning.
-Ifthe OS is not running, how can it do anything at all?
+if a process is running on the CPU, this by definition means the OS is not running.
+If the OS is not running, how can it do anything at all?
 How can the operating systemregain controlof the CPU so that it canswitch between processes?